Detoxing from Alcohol & Drugs at Home

 - The use of maintenance medication to decrease cravings.

-This form of outpatient detoxification allows you to receive treatment and professional assistance without the cost of staying in a full-time residential rehab.
-Outpatient detox must be medically supervised by a GP or qualified medical professional whether you are at home or in a program to overcome alcohol and drug addiction.
+This form of outpatient detoxification at the detox centre allows you to receive treatment and professional assistance without the cost of staying in a full-time residential rehab.
+Outpatient detox must be medically supervised by a GP or qualified medical professional, whether you are at home or in a program to overcome alcohol and drug addiction.